Frequently Asked Personal Injury Questions

 Will I have to go to court?
 (FAQ)

-If there is no settlement offer, obviously our lawyers are taking your case to trial.
-In most cases, the choice is yours because their is a settlement offer on the table.
-Because our accident and medical malpractice lawyers carefully screen personal injury cases and because our attorneys have a reputation with insurance companies for trying cases and getting excellent recoveries for our clients, the vast majority of our clients receive reasonable offers to settle before trial.
+If there is no settlement offer, our lawyers are taking your case to trial.
+In most instances, the choice is yours because there is a settlement offer on the table.
+Because our accident and medical malpractice lawyers carefully screen personal injury cases and because our attorneys have a reputation with insurance companies for trying cases and getting excellent recoveries for our clients, the vast majority of our victims clients receive reasonable offers to settle before trial.
 However, because of the many factors involved, it is impossible to predict whether your particular case is one that will be settled or one which must be decided by a jury.

 How much of my time will this take?
 (FAQ)